-An aging prostitute, nick-named ‘Mama Roma’ (Anna Magnani, The Rose Tattoo), decides to call it quits.
-She buys a fruit stand and moves to a respectable neighborhood with her estranged teenage son (Ettore Garofolo, Bawdy Tales).
-‘Mama’ hopes to start a new life for her son’s sake, but the kid’s ungratefulness threatens to crush the ex-prostitute’s dreams of a better life.
+A prostitute nick-named “Mama Roma” (Anna Magnani, The Rose Tattoo) decides to call it quits.
+She buys a fruit stand and moves to a respectable neighborhood with her estranged teenage son (Ettore Garofolo, Property Is No Longer a Theft).
+“Mama” hopes to start a new life for her son’s sake, but the kid’s ungratefulness threatens to crush the ex-prostitute’s dreams of a better life.

 Reaction & Thoughts:

-Mildred Pierce, Italian style.
-Pier Paolo Pasolini’s Mamma Roma is like an old Hollywood melodrama done in the style of Italo-realism — the experiment works better than I expected.
+Controversial Italian filmmaker Pier Paolo Pasolini’s poignant and incisive Mamma Roma is like an old-style Hollywood melodrama done in the naturalistic style of Italo-realism — the experiment works better than I expected.

 In Mamma Roma, Pasolini captures the essence of the human spirit, revealing sincerely and poetically important aspects of humanity.
-The relationship between mother and son transcends time and place.
+The complex relationship between mother and rebellious son transcends time and place.
 It has a sort of universality that is very appealing, and yes, quite powerful.
 It’s also very relatable.

 Conclusions & Final Thoughts:

 Mamma Roma is a fabulous, unforgettable piece of cinema.
-It was beautifully shot on real locations.
+It was beautifully filmed in real locations.
 The locales support the film’s main themes in clever ways.
 The film also works at various levels.
-And Magnani is hypnotic — I love her gorgeous eye bags — and reason alone to sit through this poignant, intelligent movie.
+And the great Anna Magnani is hypnotic — I love her gorgeous face — and reason alone to sit through this poignant, intelligent movie.
 Highly recommended!
 B&W, 110 minutes, Not rated.